We all need a routine and a structure. Here I describe one day in my life as a proofreader, editor and primary tutor.

 For the next two hours, my routine continues.
 I may answer an email proofreading enquiry.
 The reply conversation goes like this:

 - Receive an email through the contact form on my website.
-At the moment I am getting enquiries from students and new, indie children’s authors.
+Currently I am getting enquiries from new, independent children’s authors.
 They ask if I’m available and how much I charge.

-- I ask them to send the document for me to give a personalised quote.
+- I ask them to send the document so I can give a personalised quote.
 Or send, at the very least, a 1,000 word sample from the middle of their text so I can judge how long it will take me to proofread.
-(The beginning and ends of the text are usually much better, so not always a good way to judge.)
+(The beginning and ends of the text are usually much better.)

 - From that sample I can give them a quote.
 If the project needs my educational specialism, I will also factor in my 30 years of experience as a teacher.
 I know the value and knowledge I bring to a project.

 - If the timing and rate suits them, I book them in by sending them a copy of my Terms & Conditions.
 (See templates in the Resources on my website).
-If the job is large (over 15,000 words) and going to take a few days, I send an invoice for the deposit for them to secure that slot.
+If the job is large (over 15,000 words) and is going to take a few days, I send an invoice for the deposit for them to secure a slot in my schedule.

-1:00pm: Lunch – joined by Tom (if he is having a painting day in his garden studio).
-We have been enjoying some comforting home-made soup this winter.
+1:00pm: Lunch – joined by Mr D (if he is having a painting day in his garden studio).
+We have been enjoying some comforting homemade soup.
 A perk of being freelance means I can take as much or as little time for lunch as needed.

-2:00pm: Desperate for some exercise and fresh air by now, I realise that it is time to look away from a screen.
+2:00pm: Desperate for some exercise and fresh air by now, I realise that it is time to take my eyes away from the screen.